Liberals (Sweden): Statistical changes in voter base

 Historically the party had a strong base in the 'free churches' (Protestant congregations not part of the state church that turned into powerful grassroots movements in the late 19th century), but with the exception of certain regions, that is not a significant feature today.
 Tensions between factions sometimes described as "the free religionists" and "the metropolitan liberals" (occasionally in the form of an open left-right conflict, with the "free religious" members emphasizing the social aspect over liberal economics) was an important part of party life until the seventies.
 It provoked a party split in the twenties, centred on the question of an alcohol ban, but differences were eventually repaired.
 (The re-merging of the parties in 1934 is one of the party's plethora of official creation dates, some others being 1895, 1900 and 1902, providing frequent cause for anniversary celebrations.)

-Support for the party is more marked among people above the age of 65, and tends to be higher among people who have completed more education.
+The party enjoys higher support among people above the age of 65, tending to be higher among people who have completed higher education.
 Its support is lowest among people with a pre-gymnasial education.
 The party's voters are predominantly urban with more than 30% of L-voters residing in Metropolitan Stockholm.
 The party's support is especially strong in affluent municipalities such as Danderyd, Lidingö and Lomma.
 According to Sveriges Television's exit poll for the 2019 European parliament election, voters of the Liberals were the most likely to approve of Sweden's EU membership.
 In September 2022, 84% of L-voters supported Sweden's bid to join NATO.